MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/resources-faq.md

 Answers to the most frequently asked questions about Microsoft Academic Knowledge Exploration Service

-## How frequently are new engines released
+## How frequently are new APIs released

-New Microsoft Academic Knowledge Exploration Service engines are released alongside new Microsoft Academic Graph releases, which occur every 1-2 weeks.
+New Microsoft Academic Knowledge Exploration Service APIs are released alongside new Microsoft Academic Graph releases, which occur every 1-2 weeks.

-## How to know when a new engine is available
+## How to know when a new API is available

 New MAG/MAKES releases are announced on the [Microsoft Academic Twitter feed](https://twitter.com/MSFTAcademic).